Mar. 26: The Early History of Carmel Sports

 Join us every Friday for story time in the children’s area of the museum!
 2 sessions to choose from, either 10:30am OR 11:15am.
 Each week features a new tale to spark young imaginations.
 Perfect for ages 2-6.
 Free admission—no registration required.

 Join us for an inspiring Spring Tea featuring special guest Judy Singleton—activist, businesswoman, film producer, and author.
 She will highlight remarkable contemporary women from Indiana and across the nation who have shaped history.
-Graciously hosted once again by The Barrington of Carmel, this event features a light luncheon, Q&A, and
+This year’s topic: “You’ve Come a Long Way, Baby

 Our History-Based Summer Camp transforms young explorers into time travelers, bringing history to life!
 Activities include: Licensed Teachers – Leading each group.
 Walking Tours – Discover the hidden stories of Carmel’s past on guided explorations.
 Hands-On Crafts – Make historical keepsakes just like kids did centuries ago.
 Storytelling – Hear